401-advanced-javascript-israaOthman/data-structures-and-algorithms/Data-Structures/linkedList/README.md

      3. toString() method to return string representing all the values in the Linked List formatted as:
     `"{ a } -> { b } -> { c } -> NULL"`

-     4. append() method which adds a new node with the given value to the end of the list
-     5. insertBefore() method which add a new node with the given newValue immediately before the first value node
-     6. insertAfter() method which add a new node with the given newValue immediately after the first value node

 ## Approach & Efficiency
 - I classes